DoRightt/ufc-scrapper/README.md

 3. Just run the script and wait for the scraper to get data from all fighters and pages.
 This may take quite a long time.

+Logger will create a log.json file in logger/log.json

 Also, if ufc.com changes its html structure, the scraper may not work properly.

 Special thanks to [eneiromatos](https://github.com/eneiromatos) for example of his [ufc-web-scrapper](https://github.com/eneiromatos/UFC-Fighters-Scraper)